deeplearning4j/deeplearning4j/deepbeliefnetwork.md

 *previous* - [restricted Boltzmann machine](../restrictedboltzmannmachine.html)
 # deep-belief networks

-For our purposes, a deep-belief network can be defined as a stack of restricted Boltzmann machines in which each layer communicates with both its previous and subsequent layers.
+For our purposes, a deep-belief network can be defined as a stack of restricted Boltzmann machines in which each layer communicates with both the previous and subsequent layers.
 The nodes of any single layer don't communicate with each other laterally.

 With the exception of the first and final layers, each hidden layer has a double role: it serves as the hidden layer to the higher nodes that come before it, and as the input (or visible) layer to the lower nodes that come after.
 It is a network of single-layer networks.